xma711/notebook/web/html/README.md

 ```
 head is an element that contains information about the document that is not displayed on the screen.

-body is an element that contains everything else that is displayed as part of the web page.
+Body is an element that contains everything else that is displayed as part of the web page.

 Notice how the browser has understood that "Ola's blog" is the title of your page?
 It has interpreted <title>Ola's blog</title> and placed the text in the title bar of your browser (it will also be used for bookmarks and so on).

-each opening tag is matched by a closing tag, with a /,
+Each opening tag is matched by a closing tag, with a /,
 and that elements are nested (i.e. you can't close a particular tag until all the ones that were inside it have been closed too).

 It's like putting things into boxes.